AmethystProductions/OverTheWire/Natas/natas14.md

 Since the debug mode requires `$_GET`, it's really just a matter of POSTing it to `?debug=true` instead.

-After fiddling with it a while, and noticing that it's not really sanitising its inputs, I came up with this that got me the code.
+After fiddling with it a while, and noticing that it's not really sanitising its inputs, I came up with this that got me the code. *(A little more research shows me that this is the second most common injection method https://www.w3schools.com/sql/sql_injection.asp)*

 ```php
 username=natas15&password=" OR ""="